buggyrace/buggy-race-about/docs/teaching/report-and-poster.md

 ## Standalone document, or page within the buggy editor

-Students already have to [submit their buggy editor app](submission) at the end of the project — so you can specify that the report or poster (or both) must be presented as a page within the buggy editor.
-Alternatively, you can choose for them to be standalone documents.
+You may already require students to [submit their buggy editor app](submission) at the end of the project.
+You can specify that the report or poster (or both) must be presented as a page within the buggy editor.
+Alternatively, you can choose for either of them to be standalone documents.

 If you choose them to be presented as pages in the editor, students must add a route (and template) for `/report` and `/poster` respectively (or just